 Stigma is defined as “a cluster of negative attitudes and beliefs that motivate the general public to fear, avoid, and discriminate against people with mental illnesses,” according to a report by the President’s New Freedom Commission on Mental Health.
 There is stigma associated with drug addiction and stigma associated with mental illness.

 Erving Goffman, a noted sociologist, studied stigma in the 1970s.
 He describes stigma as “the phenomenon whereby an individual with an attribute which is deeply discredited by his/her society is rejected as a result of the attribute.”

-Stigma around mental health or other conditions leads to
+Stigma around mental health or other conditions can lead to:

 - Social exclusion and isolation